arumoy-shome/shome2023notebook/logs.md

 title: shome2023llm logbook
 ---

+# big numbers from the analysis

++ number of code cells with keyword "assert" (github): 44751
++ number of code cells with keyword "assert" (kaggle): 5897

++ number of code cells with output (github): 357661
++ number of code cells with output (kaggle): 1945425

 # 2024-03-29 story for ESEM '24 paper (revised)

 We had another meeting with Diomidis and Luis and the discussion there